ykteh93/TensorFlow_Beginner/README.md

 This purpose of this project is to understand the foundation of forward and backward propagation in neural network.

-Note: The accuracy is not the main purpose here, therefore the accuracy in all files is only slightly above 90%.
+Note: The accuracy is not the main purpose, therefore the accuracy in all files is only slightly above 90%.

 <br><br/>
 There are two versions (each with 3 files) in this repository: